What is skin?

 Dermis

 This layer of connective tissue tucked in between the innermost and outermost layers is the site of much activity.
 The dermis is home to blood vessels, lymph vessels, nerve tissue, hair follicles, bundles of collagen and sweat glands.
 Much activity happens in the middle layer.
 Blood vessels supply nutrients.
 Nerve tissues give skin the ability to feel.
-And the muscle tissues in this layer when they are activated are what cause a person to develop goose bumps in response to cold or fear.
-This layer also has the ability to trap bacteria that manages to penetrate the epidermis.
+And the muscle tissues in this layer when they are activated are what cause a person to develop goosebumps in response to cold or fear.
+This layer also can trap bacteria that manage to penetrate the epidermis.

 Hypodermis or Subcutis Layer